cariocaphil/github-portfolio-analyzer/README.md

 - Technology grouping and representative repository selection happen only in the presentation layer and do not alter extracted evidence.
 - Generated reports include provider metadata (`analysisSource`, `generationTimestamp`, optional `providerName`/`providerVersion`).
 - Azure reports additionally include operational metadata such as per-request token usage (`requestTokenUsage`), analysis duration, and confidence aggregates.
+- API error responses expose only `title` and `message`; inspect server logs for full upstream diagnostics when debugging production issues.
 - The report UI reads from the full evidence model but does not expose every internal artifact.
 Repository mappings, confidence values, extracted facts, and evidence links remain in the underlying model for traceability and future drill-down features.